amd/aocl-compression/README.md

 Multi-threaded Compression and Decompression
 --------------------------------------------
-- Parallel compression and decompression of lz4, lz4hc, zlib (zlib, deflate and gzip formats), zstd and snappy is implemented using openMP multi-threading.
-A RAP (random access point) frame is introduced in AOCL-Compression to support parallel decompression of the compressed streams/files.
-Use AOCL_ENABLE_THREADS config option to enable the multi-threading.
+- AOCL-Compression provides parallel compression and decompression capabilities for multiple formats: lz4, lz4hc, zlib (including zlib, deflate, and gzip formats), zstd, snappy, bzip2, and lzma.
+  Note: For lzma, only multi-threaded compression is currently supported.
+- The parallel processing is implemented using OpenMP multi-threading.
+To enable parallel decompression of compressed streams and files, AOCL-Compression introduces a RAP (Random Access Point) frame format.
+- Enable multi-threading support by using the `AOCL_ENABLE_THREADS` configuration option.
 - A stream compressed with multi-threaded AOCL-Compression library can be decompressed using any single-threaded standard decompressor by simply skipping the initial block of bytes containing the RAP frame present at the start of the stream.